About the stunning Peak District

 Trentham Gardens

-Trentham is one of the most important historic gardens in Britain and is being returned to its full glory.
-With fabulous Italianate gardens and a vast lake, Trentham is a great day out for garden lovers.
-Trentham has so much more to offer and discover from extreme outdoor pursuits to leisure and retail, and a monkey forest, with hundreds of live monkeys for the children.
-The Village shopping offers heritage, recreation and craft shopping with restaurants, bars and cafe’s and at its head will be Trentham Garden Centre.
-Thousands of free car parking spaces.
+Trentham is one of the most important historic gardens in Britain, having been restored to its full glory.
+Featuring fabulous Italianate gardens and a vast lake, Trentham is a great day out for garden lovers.
+Beyond its beautiful gardens, Trentham offers a wide range of activities and attractions, including extreme outdoor pursuits, leisure and retail options, and a monkey forest with hundreds of live monkeys for the children.
+The Village shopping area provides heritage, recreation, and craft shopping, along with restaurants, bars, and cafes.
+At its heart is the stunning Trentham Garden.

 Buxton